 ‘Tis the season to be merry and bright!
 Celebrate this magical time of year with Chicago’s most luminous traditions.
 Here are 13 of our all-time holiday favorites.

-3. The Magnificent Mile Lights Festival
+BMO Harris Bank Magnificent Mile Lights Festival

 The procession is led by Mickey and Minnie Mouse, followed by festive floats and Santa himself.
 During the parade, the surrounding Mag Mile lights up in a glorious display of more than one million lights, adorning the street’s 250 trees.
 A fireworks display over the majestic Chicago River is a magical end to the evening.

-5. Zoolights at Lincoln Park Zoo
+ZooLights at Lincoln Park Zoo

-6. Winter WonderFest at Navy Pier
+Fifth Third Bank Winter WonderFest at Navy Pier

 Celebrate the start of Hanukkah with menorah lighting ceremonies across the city.
 The largest will be downtown at Daley Plaza in December.
 There are plenty of local neighborhood gatherings hosted by local Chabad groups, like the Annual Menorah Lighting in Mary Bartleme Park.
 Families can enjoy a craft hour, balloon artist, live music, cocoa and latkes, and more.

 CTA Holiday Train

 There’s no better way to get around the city than the CTA Holiday Train.
 The ‘L’ train is elaborately decorated with lights, bows, and candy-cane stripes, complete with Santa and his elves handing out candy to passengers.
 You catch a ride from late November through December on various ‘L’ lines.
-Check the CTA website for a current schedule.
+Check with the CTA for a current schedule.

-Macy’s on State Street is an essential holiday destination.
-Inside, you’ll find floors upon floor of gift shopping and the Great Tree inside the historic Walnut Room.
+Macy’s State Street is an essential holiday destination.
+Inside, you’ll find floor upon floor of gift shopping and the Great Tree inside the historic Walnut Room.
 Outside, however, is even more holiday magic.
 The storefront windows are imaginatively decorated to tell a whimsical holiday story as you move from one display to the next.